-While composers create songs for a group of musicians, producers create songs usually for one person or one small group.
+While arrangers create songs for a group of musicians, producers create songs usually for one person or one small group.

-Producers often incorporate live or MIDI (computer-generated) instruments in their beat, while composers mainly work with live instrumentalists.
+Producers often incorporate live or computer-generated instruments in their beat, while arrangers mainly work with live instrumentalists.

-Arrangers also have the job of incorporating live or MIDI (computer-generated) instruments in their instrumentation, but they are again working from a piece of music that was already released.
+Arrangers also have the job of incorporating live or computer-generated instruments in their instrumentation, but they are again working from a piece of music that was already released.

 But the lines blur when you think about how a lot of pop music uses music samples, which are instruments or vocal lines that are borrowed from other songs.

 Many of the most successful producers in genres like EDM and Hip Hop use samples for their beats.
 Kanye West is a popular example of a producer known for samples that many people in the music industry and fans respect in terms of his craft.

 A lot of well-known producers in the EDM realm, like Olly James and KSHMR, use sample libraries like Splice to make their beats as well.

 So in this sense, the producer and the arranger can be the same thing.

 Jazz is a genre with many different arrangements going on because they take a lot of their inspiration from the hits in the golden years of the jazz age.